2dust/v2rayN/README.md

 # v2rayN

 ### How to use
-- Download exe from release download
+- If you are newbie please download v2rayN-Core.zip from releases
-- Also need to download v2ray core in the same folder
+- Otherwise please download v2rayN.zip (Also need to download v2ray core in the same folder)
 - Run v2rayN.exe

 ### Requirements